-Part Quality Control in Manufacturing
+Part Quality Control in Manufacturing using Internet of Things

 Machine Preventive Maintenance

-In Cloud, machine learning algorithms are also used to analyze machine data and suggest predictive maintenance schedule for machines.
+In cloud, machine learning algorithms are also used to analyze machine data and suggest predictive maintenance schedule for machines.

-For inside premises tracking, IoT receivers and scanners are attached at various factory locations.
-They send real time IoT tracker position to the cloud.
-From cloud this data can be accessed using an internet connected device.
+For indoor tracking, IoT enabled receivers and scanners are installed inside factory premises.
+They send real time IoT tracker positions to the cloud.
+From where this data can be accessed using an internet connected device.
 Whereas for outdoor tracking, IoT enabled GPS tracking devices are used.
 Real time GPS data is sent to the cloud using GSM technology.

-Factory Asset Management
+IoT in Factory Asset Management

-It is very difficult to track moving assets in large factories.
-For example carts and cranes moves all around the factory to transport goods from one place to another.
+As shown in above image, inside a large factory where carts and cranes move all around the factory to transport goods from one place to another.
 Industrial Internet of Things solutions can help managers to track assets real time location for their effective utilization.

 For indoor premises tracking BLE beacon and RFID technology is used.
 Whereas for outdoor tracking, GPS trackers are used.